kroitor/gjk.c/README.md

 ![Bad 2-Simplex on a coordinate plane](https://cloud.githubusercontent.com/assets/1294454/22040185/12e3d646-dd13-11e6-9f41-61f671e254ae.jpg "Bad 2-Simplex on a coordinate plane")
 ![Bad 2-Simplex on a coordinate plane](https://cloud.githubusercontent.com/assets/1294454/22040186/12e6f074-dd13-11e6-9dfc-6831d4f284d1.jpg "Bad 2-Simplex on a coordinate plane")

-As long as our choice of points is random, we might have to iterate through all of possible triples in the worst case.
+As long as our choice of points is random we might have to iterate through all possible triples in the worst case.
+But random walk is not the best strategy for finding the triple we're interested in that satisfies our criteria, there's a better algorithm for that ) The task of the machine is to find the best three points that enclose the Origin out of all possible triples of points, if such a combination is possible at all.

 WORK IN PROGRESS, to be continued soon... )